-Show your family members you care when you top up money into their CPF special accounts, and they can also receive up to a maximum of $7,000 in tax relief.
+Show your family members you care when you top up money into their CPF special accounts, and they can also receive up to a maximum of $8,000 in tax relief.
 This brings the total tax relief to up to $16,000!

 However, you must remember that the money you top up into your CPF can only be withdrawn when you’re 65 years old, so don’t get too carried away trying to reduce your income tax.

 Always ensure you have some cash in case of emergencies!